aimms/language-reference/non-procedural-language-components/execution-of-nonprocedural-components/expressions-and-statements-allowed-in-definitions.rst

 You can use a call to either a function or a procedure to compute those definitions that cannot be expressed as a single statement.
+If you use a procedure, then

+#.  for sets, no arguments are allowed,

+#.  for parameters, some input arguments and at most one output argument are allowed.

+In addition,
-If you use a procedure, then only a single output argument is allowed.
-In addition, the procedure cannot have any side-effects on other global sets or parameters.
+the procedure cannot have any side-effects on other global sets or parameters.
 This means that no direct assignments to other global sets or parameters are allowed.